knoellle/humble-analyzer/README.md

 Three tab separated columns:
 - Name
 - Steam store page link (if exists
-- 0 if the key has not been claimed yet, i.e. revealed on the humble bundle page, does not take into account whether it has been used on steam, 1 otherwise.
+- 0 if the key has not been claimed yet, 1 otherwise.
+"Claimed" in this case means revealed on the humble bundle page, does not take into account whether it has been used on steam.